edmoconnor/strava-app/README.md

-Strava Clone
+"Strava Clone"
-view the demo at https://stravaclone01.herokuapp.com
+"View the demo at https://stravaclone01.herokuapp.com"